ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 `WITH FILL` modifier can be set after `ORDER BY expr` with optional `FROM expr`, `TO expr` and `STEP expr` parameters.
 All missed values of `expr` column will be filled sequentially and other columns will be filled as defaults.

-Use following syntax for filling multiple columns add `WITH FILL` modifier with optional parameters after each field name in `ORDER BY` section.
+To fill multiple columns, add `WITH FILL` modifier with optional parameters after each field name in `ORDER BY` section.

 ``` sql
 ORDER BY expr [WITH FILL] [FROM const_expr] [TO const_expr] [STEP const_numeric_expr], ... exprN [WITH FILL] [FROM expr] [TO expr] [STEP numeric_expr]